nileshnk/reddit-migrate/README.md

 ## Demo

-Watch it in action: [YouTube Demo](https://youtu.be/cpwPjjkW2O4)
+Watch it in action: [YouTube Demo](https://youtu.be/pHGYuwZ1Jp0)

 ## How It Works

-Reddit-Migrate uses Reddit's official APIs with cookie authentication to transfer data between accounts:
+Reddit-Migrate uses Reddit's official APIs.
+It extracts the access token from your Reddit cookies and uses it for Bearer token authentication to transfer data between accounts.

 - **Cookie Verification**: Validates cookies by checking for access tokens and testing API responses
 - **Subreddit Migration**: Fetches all subscribed subreddits and subscribes to them in batches of 100